This roasted red pepper pasta bursts with bright, smoky flavor and creamy richness in just 15 minutes!

 This roasted red pepper pasta recipe uses Mediterranean pantry staples, many of which are likely already living in your kitchen.
 If not, they’re all easy to source.
 You’ll need:

 • Pasta: I love ridged rigatoni for this recipe, which captures the delicious sauce in all its nooks and crannies.
-That said, you can sub in any pasta you have on hand.
+That said, you can swap with in any pasta you have on hand.

-• Olive oil: Used to soften the garlic and enrich the sauce.
-Our peppery Spanish Hojiblanca pairs well with the smoky peppers, but any high-quality extra virgin variety you have on hand works.
+• Olive oil: Our peppery Spanish Hojiblanca pairs well with the smoky peppers, but any high-quality extra virgin variety you have on hand works.

-• Red peppers: Roast the peppers yourself with our easy roasted red pepper recipe for the best flavor, or use jarred to save time.
+• Red peppers: Roast the peppers yourself or use jarred to save time.

-• Milk: A small amount of whole milk gives a nice body and creaminess to the sauce.
-You can substitute with lactose-free milk.
-Or, for a vegan option, substitute with unsweetened, unflavored plant-based milk and leave off the cheese.
+• Milk: Gives a nice body and creaminess to the sauce.
+For a vegan option, use unsweetened, unflavored plant-based milk and leave off the cheese.

 • Seasoning: Dried oregano, sweet or smoked Spanish paprika, kosher salt, and black pepper are the flavor-makers of this easy pasta sauce.

-• Basil: An optional garnish, basil leaves add a pop of color and freshness to the pasta.
+• Basil: Adds a pop of color and freshness to the pasta.
+Parsley is the best substitute here.

 How to Make Roasted Red Pepper Pasta